Serving St. Louis & the Metro Area

 • Account for every type of damage.
 Not just medical bills — lost earning capacity and emotional trauma count too.

 • Gather strong evidence.
-Police reports, witness statements, and expert testimony — especially in serious or fatal cases.
+Police reports, witness statements, and supporting documentation — especially in serious cases.

 • Understand your full injuries.
 Some injuries have long-term consequences that aren’t obvious at first.

-• Negotiate effectively.
-An attorney who only handles car accidents knows how insurers evaluate claims and when they’re lowballing.
+• Work with a focused attorney.
+A lawyer who concentrates on car accidents knows how insurers evaluate claims and when they’re lowballing.

 Every case is different; results depend on the facts.